littleprojects/ACC_W211/02_Sensor/readme.md

 temporary wiring
 <br>
 Now it's time for a coffe and do some data collection runs in the night when its hard to see the external radar sensor.
-I dont need trouble with the officials: ;)
+I don't need trouble with race control. ;)

 ### Speed and Yaw relay